eatsjobs/media-mock/README.md

 Sets the scale factor for the image in the canvas.
 Lower values create more margin, higher values fill more of the canvas.

 - **factor**: `number` - Scale factor between 0.1 and 1.0.

+#### `setMediaTimeout(timeoutMs: number): MediaMock`

+Sets the timeout for media loading (both images and videos) in milliseconds.
+This allows you to adjust the timeout based on network conditions or test requirements.

+- **timeoutMs**: `number` - Timeout in milliseconds.
+Must be a positive number.
+Default is 60000 (60 seconds).

 #### `addMockDevice(device: MockMediaDeviceInfo): MediaMock`